2004–05 FC Basel season: First round

 The second leg was played in St. Jakob-Park in front of 15,895 spectators.
 It was again Basel who started better into the game.
 Christian Giménez was again the most dangerous striker with two early chances.
 But it was Julio Hernán Rossi who opened the score in the 11th minute.
 Basel should have added to the score with the chances that they created, but as the match progressed the Terek midfield and defense became more hardy and Basel were lacking creative ideas, especially in the second period.
 In the 65th minute, therefore, Basel head-coach Christian Gross substituted Rossi out and brought in the more creative player Matías Delgado.
-This tactical move paid-off as in the 89th minute Delgado crossed from the left after a corner-kick and Brasilian right back Kléber nodded the ball home to give Basel a 2–0 win and a 3–1 on aggregate.
+This tactical move paid-off as in the 89th minute Delgado crossed from the left after a corner-kick and Brazilian right back Kléber nodded the ball home to give Basel a 2–0 win and a 3–1 on aggregate.